 Applications of Financial Modeling training course

-- One applications of Financial Modeling may be Business Valuation that is deciding the fair value for a business .
-Financial Modeling will help participants to reach to a price they are willing to pay or accept for the selling business.
+- One application of Financial Modeling may be Business Valuation that is deciding the fair value for a business.
+Financial Modeling will help participants to reach a price they are willing to pay or accept for the selling business.

-- To decide the Cost of Capital – if a company is going to invest in a new project then Financial Modeling for it will give analysis for debt/equity structure and expectation in return by investors ,thus setting benchmarks for project to meet .
+- To decide the Cost of Capital – if a company is going to invest in a new project then Financial Modeling for it will give analysis for debt/equity structure and expectation in return by investors, thus setting benchmarks for the project to meet.

 - Project Finance